Knowledge base

 - Click here to access the management of your product on the Infomaniak Manager (need help?).

-- Click the toggle switch to enable the maintenance page:
+- Click the toggle switch to enable the maintenance page.

-- Confirm the activation of maintenance mode.
+- Confirm the warning.

 Customize the maintenance page